rwz/nestive/README.md

     </body>
     </html>

-Next, we set-up a `blog` layout that extends `application`, replacing, appending & prepending content to the blocks we defined earlier.
+Next, we set-up a `blog` layout that extends `application`, replacing, appending & prepending content to the areas we defined earlier.

     # app/views/layouts/blog.html.erb
     <%= extend :application do %>